Genivia/Husky/README.md

 Argument `v` and `w` may be a name, a constant, or a constructor with named parameters.
 The body of a lambda is just an expression.

-Lambdas in expression are parenthesized, because the `->` operator has a low precedence.
+Lambdas should be parenthesized when used in expressions, because the `->` and `;` operators have a low precedence.

 Function application is performed with the conventional syntax of argument
 parameterization: